REPBIO-LAB/SVAN/README.md

 SVAN produces as output a standard VCF file with SV annotations incorporated into the INFO field per each variant

 ## Developers
-SVAN has been initially developed by Bernardo Rodríguez Martín at the Korbel Group at the European Molecular Biology Laboratory (EMBL) (2022-2023).
-Currently, SVAN is mantained and further developed by Emiliano Sotelo Fonseca and Bernardo Rodríguez Martín at the Repetitive DNA Biology (REPBIO) Lab from the Centre for Genomic Regulation (CRG) (2024-).
+SVAN was initially developed by Bernardo Rodríguez Martín in the Korbel Group (https://www.embl.org/groups/korbel/) at the European Molecular Biology Laboratory (EMBL) (2022–2023).
+Since 2024, it has been maintained and further developed by Emiliano Sotelo Fonseca and Bernardo Rodríguez Martín in the Repetitive DNA Biology Lab (https://www.crg.eu/en/content/research/independent-fellow/bernardo-rodriguez-martin) at the Centre for Genomic Regulation (CRG).

 ## License
 SVAN is distributed under GPL-3.0 License.